|Lonnie Mack with Vee #007|

 Lonnie McIntosh was a country boy living in Indiana.
 At 13 years of age he had a quarrel with a teacher and was promptly dismissed from school.
 All Lonnie wanted to do was play guitar.
 He hung out at a store in Norwood, Ohio, called Hughes Music.
 Norwood is mid-sized blue-collar town just outside of Cincinnati and used to be home to a GM plant.

-The owner Glen Hughes would talk to Lonnie and new he was interested in the bow and arrow.
-Mr. Hughes pulled out the newest Gibson catalogue that he had received and showed Lonnie the arrow shaped guitar.
-Lonnie was in awe.
-He had to have that guitar.
+The owner Glen Hughes would talk to Lonnie and knew Lonnie was interested in shooting the bow and arrow.
+Mr. Hughes pulled out the latest Gibson catalogue that he had received and showed Lonnie the new arrow shaped guitar.
+Lonnie was in awe and he had to have that guitar.

-Hughes put in an order to Gibson and drove from Cincinnati to Kalamazoo to pick it up.
+Hughes put in an order to Gibson and drove all the way from Cincinnati to Kalamazoo to pick it up.
 Lonnie got one with the serial numbers 007.

 The story goes on that Lonnie wanted a vibrato put on his V, but due to the design there was no place to mount the unit.
-The best vibrato unit in those days was the ones made by Bigsby.
+In the late 1950's the best vibrato units were the ones made by Bigsby.

-Glen Hughes had a stainless steel bar cut and bent so part of the unit was mounted on the guitars body and the end of the unit was attached to the crossbar that ran between the sides of the V.
+So Glen Hughes took a stainless steel bar cut and bent so part of the unit was mounted on the guitars body and the end of the unit was attached to the crossbar that ran between the sides of the V.

-Most everyone named McIntosh is knick-named Mack and Lonnie McIntosh soon became Lonnie Mack.
+Most guys I know that are named McIntosh wind up being nicknamed Mack and Lonnie McIntosh soon became known in the area as Lonnie Mack.

-On March 12, 1963, Mack had played guitar on a recording session for a girls group called The Charmaines at Fraternity’s recording studio.
-The allotted studio rental time had twenty minutes remaining, the group invited Mack to take advantage.
+The Charmaines at Fraternity’s recording studio, which was also in Cincinnati.
+The allotted studio rental time had twenty minutes remaining, the group invited Mack to take advantage of their leftover time.

-Lonnie and the other session players put down two songs on tape that evening and one was a rocking, uptempo guitar version of the Chuck Berry song called Memphis Tennessee.
+Lonnie and the other session players put down two songs on tape that evening and one of them was a rocking, uptempo guitar version of the Chuck Berry song called Memphis Tennessee.

 Troy Seals.
 Seal went on to become a well known Nashville song writer.

-Mack had forgotten about the session, however someone at Fraternity did not.
+Mack was busy playing gigs at local clubs and had forgotten about the session, however someone at Fraternity did not.
 They liked it well enough to issue it as a single.
 Seals had just heard from a friend that Lonnie’s song was climbing the charts.
 By the summer of 1963 Memphis charted in at number 4.
+His unique guitar sound caught the attention of guitar players all over the world.

 Mack released a follow up called Wham, that became one of his signature tunes.
 Wham reached number 24 on the Billboard charts.
 Lonnie followed up with an LP called The Wham of that Memphis Man.

-The album cover shows Lonnie leaning on the bottom of his upside down Flying V. This was before the Bigsby unit was installed.
+The album cover shows Lonnie leaning on the bottom of his upside down Flying V. The photo was before the Bigsby unit was installed.

 Mack also was fond of his Magnatone amplifier.
 Just about everyone else was using Fender amplifiers, but Mack loved the True Vibrato effect of the Magnatone.
 This was enginerred using circuitry similar to what was found on electronic organs that caused the pitch to continuosly alter.
 Fender’s vibrato was actually tremolo since it caused the sound to be turned off and on.
 Mack states that he was going after the Hammond organ sound that was previlant in Gospel and Blues.